TEPR Projects: Sustainable transport

 Contributing to climate change is, however, far from being transport’s only adverse impact.
 In urban areas, road transport is the largest contributor to poor air quality and high levels of noise.
 The construction and location of transport infrastructure can have negative impacts on biodiversity and wildlife, while many people are killed annually in transport accidents.

 Ian Skinner and TEPR have worked extensively on sustainable transport.
-The more general reports on sustainable transport include:
+Currently, TEPR is working on the following project:

 - Modal Shift in European transport: A Way Forward, which was undertaken for the Transport Committee of the European Parliament.
 The report assessed the progress that had been made in meeting the EU’s modal shift targets and made recommendations for additional measures.